ansys/scade-pyalmgw/doc/source/usage/schema.rst

         "isllr": true
     }

 The class ``Operator`` inherits from ``DataDef``.
-Each instance of ``Operator`` introduces a ``Operator <operator name>`` section, that contains a LLR for the operator and additional items if any, like interface, diagrams, etc. If ``folder`` were left empty, the additional items would be children of the LLR itself, leading to potential awkward title numbering when exporting to DOORS for example.
+Each instance of ``Operator`` introduces an ``Operator <operator name>`` section, that contains an LLR for the operator and additional items if any, like interface, diagrams, etc. If ``folder`` was left empty, the additional items would be children of the LLR itself, which could lead to awkward title numbering when exporting to DOORS, for example.

 **Example 3:**